tinykite/eleventy-update/src/blog/accessibility-fundamentals.md

 description: "A short primer on how to incorporate inclusive thinking into your web development practice."
 ---

+_Note: this was originally written for the [Postlight](https://postlight.com/) engineering knowledge base._

 Learning about accessibility (often abbreviated to just a11y) is an incremental process.
 It takes time and intentional practice to cultivate an inclusive mindset towards web development — and more effort to understand how to incorporate that mindset into the development of common UI design patterns.

 A very common pain point for anyone who wants to learn more about web accessibility is that the most well-known, authoritative source on accessibility compliance — [WCAG](https://www.w3.org/WAI/WCAG21/quickref/) — is not easily readable.
 Each of its individual requirements read like boilerplate legal jargon.